unoplatform/uno/doc/articles/howto-consume-webservices.md

     // Insert DeleteFavorite below here
     ```

-    This code creates the API services and the collection that will hold the users favorites.
+    This code creates the API services and the collection that will hold the user's favorites.

 1. To add the method that retrieves the current user favorites, locate the **// Insert LoadFavorites below here** comment and replace it with the following code: